 I experiment and adapt using different fomrmations based on the needs of the game and the players.
 Typically I promote counter-attacking game models from midfield via a diamond shape.

 I am always thinking about tactics and formations and keeping up to date with the latest practices from live games and multiple coaching sources.

 Adapting to the changing conditions of a game are also essential where players are empowered to repond to situations such as working to keep a lead or respond after going a goal down within the 4 phases of play.

-The coaching manuals say that the 6-7 year olds level is to be considered "me and the ball", where players run through the middle and do not pass.
+The coaching manuals say that youth level soccer is to be considered "me and the ball", where players run through the middle and do not pass.

 Empowerment in action

 In this video you can see how our players move into postion to receive the ball so there team mates can look for them and play a deliberate pass.